KayleAI/kayle/README.md

 ## License

-We’ll be updating this license soon.
+We’re using the [Apache 2.0 license](LICENSE).
+We’ll be updating this license soon to a different one for various reasons.